GoogleChrome/web.dev/src/site/content/en/blog/youtube-media-capabilities/index.md

 alt: Youtube application screengrab
 description: |
   In an experiment with the Media Capabilities API, YouTube saw a 7.1% increase in MTBR with only a 0.4% decrease in average resolution of videos served.
 tags:
-  - post # post is a required tag for the article to show up in the blog.
+  - post
   - media
   - ux
+  - case-study
 ---

 In an experiment with the Media Capabilities API, YouTube saw a 7.1% increase in MTBR with only a 0.4% decrease in average resolution of videos served.

 {% Aside 'key-term' %}
 MTBR (Mean Time Between Rebuffers) is total play time divided by the number of